Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 : a script that display directory contents (long format, user and group IDs displayed numerically and hidden files) 6-firstdirectory
+: a script that create a directory
+7-movethatfile
-: a script that create a directory in another directory
+: a script that move a file from a directory to another